adarsh-142/Projects/Segment-based Factor Analysis with ML Regression and XAI Implementation/Documentation.md

 6. **Data Splitting**
    - The dataset is split into two subgroups: **Elective** and **Emergency** admissions.
    - These subgroups are saved into separate CSV files for further analysis.

+7. **Data Overview**
+   - The first 10 rows and the data types of both subgroups are displayed for initial inspection.

+8. **Categorical Columns Analysis**
+   - The unique number of categories for each categorical column in both subgroups are computed and printed.

+9. **Length of Stay (LoS) Distribution**
+   - The distribution of Length of Stay (LoS) for both elective and emergency admissions is visualized using kernel density estimates.
+   - Additionally, the percentages of days for LoS are computed and displayed.

+10. **Correlation Analysis Using Correlation Ratio**
+   - The correlation ratio (eta squared) is used to assess the relationship between categorical variables and LoS for both subgroups.
+The `correlation_ratio` function calculates this for each categorical column.
+   - The correlation results are displayed for both elective and emergency admissions.

+11. **Pearson's Correlation Matrix**
+   - A correlation matrix of numerical variables is created for both datasets, with a custom color map to indicate the strength of correlations leveraging `matplotlib.colors` and `LinearSegmentedColormap`.
+   - The `correlation_matrix` function generates and visualizes the correlation matrix for both elective and emergency admissions.

+12. **Data Overview**
+   - The first 10 rows and the data types of both subgroups are displayed for initial inspection.